Amirmobash/FULL-ONE-PACK-CMD-SCRIPT/README.md

 ## License

 Use freely.
 No warranty.
-Intended for professional and industrial workflows.
+Intended for professional and industrial workflows.Amir Mobasheraghdam